← Back to BlogCare

 Mar 12, 2026

-Cats are territorial animals that feel more secure in vertical spaces.
-According to iCatCare, vertical space is essential for stress relief and territorial behavior — especially critical in multi-cat homes.
-But a poorly chosen cat tower becomes trash within months.
-This guide helps you buy one that lasts.
+Cats are territorial animals that feel most secure when they can survey their space from above.
+According to iCatCare, vertical space is essential for stress relief and territory — especially in multi-cat homes.
+But the wrong cat tower turns into an expensive piece of junk within months.
+Let's get this right the first time.

 Cat Tower Buying Guide